What are credit card interest rates?

 How to minimise interest charges

-If there’s a 0% introductory or promotional interest rate on your account, as long as you make transactions within any specified dates, you won’t be charged interest for a set period of time -usually a number of months.
-It’s important to know that standard interest rates will apply to any remaining balances when a promotional rate expires.
+If there’s a 0% introductory or promotional interest rate on your account, as long as you make transactions within the specified dates, you won’t be charged interest for that set period of time -usually a fixed number of months.
+We’ll let you know when a promotional rate is coming to an end.
+And for any balances left after this, we’ll charge interest at your standard variable rate.

-To see the interest rates which apply to your account, check out your latest credit card statement.
+To see the interest rates that apply to your account, check out your latest credit card statement.

 Frequently asked interest questions